 Because of aforementioned blown seams, I always bring a sewing kit, with thread in my dress colors, snaps, hooks, safety pins, needles, and other such bits and bobs.
 I also bring replacement rhinestones and glue in case any of my rhinestone buckles or jewels decide to shed a mountains worth of stones.

 I like to pack some alcohol, glasses, an ice bucket, and other cocktail fixings, as sometimes I enjoy a cocktail out of a real glass when I dress.
-I also pack snacks (not shown, but all of which would have been found in the 30s) because I always seem to skip a meal or two as there is always so much to do.
-All of these are packed in my little liquor case and a large picnic basket.
+Snacks also appear on the list (not shown, but all of which would have been found in the 30s) because I always seem to skip a meal or two as there is always so much to do.
+My little liquor case and a large picnic basket serve as home for these items.

 Because my son joins us on board for the last day, I must bring clothes and toys for him.
 I pick vintage-styled toys to blend in with the surroundings.

 There are a few other things we bring, like makeup and hair supplies, a bonnet dryer, a vanity case with celluloid brushes and other grooming supplies, cameras, etc. but I think you get the gist now of what we bring.
-Of course Husband brings his stuff as well, so all 17 pieces are not just taken up by me.
+Of course Paul brings his stuff as well, so all 17 pieces do not belong to me alone.
 See, doesn’t all of that seem reasonable and necessary?

 Next post – Friday at the Fest.